yo1dog/piano-marvel-enhancements/README.md

 3. Select the MIDI device you want to use to activate shortcuts.
 4. Select the action you want to set a shortcut for.
 5. Click the record button.
-6. Play a sequence of notes that will active the shortcut.
+6. Play a sequence of notes that will activate the shortcut.
 Must be 1-5 notes.
 The timing of your notes does not matter, only the sequence.
 Make sure to choose sequences that you will not play by accident.
 7. Click the stop button.
 8. Repeat for all desired actions.